-If you sit down to have pancakes at breakfast for example, you can never have too many napkins.
+If you sit down to have pancakes at breakfast, for example, you can never have too many napkins.
 While most parents stock up on wet naps, napkins can grow scarce throughout a meal, making it hard to keep your little ones clean.
-As time allows, have your waitstaff keep general stock of what items parents may need, as children often drop utensils, straws, etc. It’s ultimately up to the parent to ensure those needs are met, but any little bit can help them feel welcome.
+As time allows, have your waitstaff keep a general stock of what items parents may need, as children often drop utensils, straws, etc. It’s ultimately up to the parent to ensure those needs are met, but any little bit can help them feel welcome.
 And be prepared for a little extra cleaning at the tables.
-Kids are often messy in spite of their parents’ best efforts, so having a vacuum handy for post family clean up is a quick and easy move in curating your space.
+Kids are often messy in spite of their parents’ best efforts, so having a vacuum handy for post-family clean up is a quick and easy move-in curating your space.

 Offer Specials for Kids

 Children’s menus are often offered at an affordable rate, which offsets how little they sometimes eat; kids can be finicky!
 A great way to win over potential guests and boost your off night crowd is to offer specials aimed at making the kid menu even cheaper.
 In some cases, operators have offered deals like a free kid’s meal with every adult entree purchased.
 It’s not necessary to offer freebies to become a kid-friendly restaurant, but it may drive traffic on otherwise slow traffic nights.